aidant842/MilestoneProject3/README.md

 * Automatically converts youtube videos to embeded to display video in iframe. &#9745;
 * Custom 505 error page. &#9745;
 * Delete modal appears when first delete button clicked, and game only deleted from database after the Confirmation delete clicked. &#9745;
+* Confirm password on singup page works as expected. &#9745;
+* Search function works as expected, empty search returns all entries, each criteria can be search seperately.
+  Also saves your search criteria after search is complete. &#9745;

 No automated testing was conducted.